Angshuman198/Calendar_App/README.md

 ## 🚀 Features

-- 🔐 **Email & Password Authentication**
 - Login using email and password
 - Register new users with email verification via link
 - Logout securely

-- 🎨 **UI Themes**
 - Light and dark modes

-- 📋 **Navigation**
 - Side menu in the Home Page

-- 🌐 **OAuth Support**
-  - Google login
+- Google OAuth
-  - Facebook login
+- Facebook OAuth

-- ⚡ **Startup Splash Screen**
 - Flash screen on app startup

 ## 🛠 Tech Stack